-This Instant Pot Broccoli Cheddar Soup is just like Panera Bread’s – it’s a delicious, creamy soup that also freezes well.
+This Instant Pot Broccoli Cheddar Soup tastes just like Panera Bread’s.
+It’s a delicious and creamy soup that also freezes well.

 How to make broccoli cheddar soup in the Instant Pot

-- Melt butter in the Instant pot, then saute onions, celery and carrots for 5 minutes until softened.
+Melt the butter, then sauté the onions, celery and carrots until softened.

-- Stir in garlic, salt & pepper and flour, tossing to combine.
+Stir in the garlic, salt, pepper and flour, and toss to combine.

 What to serve with broccoli cheese soup

-If you’re looking to create a total Panera copycat meal, you can serve your broccoli cheddar soup with a sandwich of your choice or a salad of your choice.
-These are truly perfect pairings, but they’re not your only options.
-You can pair your soup with:
+If you’re looking to create a full meal out of your Instant Pot Panera broccoli cheddar soup, you can serve your soup with a sandwich or salad of your choice.

 Storing and reheating

-Any leftover soup can be stored as individual servings in airtight glass containers or mason jars.
-I enjoy storing my leftover soups in mason jars because they make future meals that much easier.
-All you have to do is warm up the mason jar of soup and enjoy- no extra bowls necessary!
-The leftover soup will last in the fridge for up to five days, making this a great meal prep dish.
+Any leftover Instant Pot broccoli cheddar soup can be stored in airtight glass containers or mason jars.
+I like storing my leftover soup in mason jars because they make future meals that much easier.
+All you have to do is warm up the mason jar of soup and enjoy – no extra bowls necessary!
+The leftover soup will last in the fridge for up to 5 days, making this a great meal prep dish.

-When you’re ready to enjoy your soup, warm it up in the microwave for 1-2 minutes or in a pot on the stovetop until warmed.
+When you’re ready to enjoy your soup, warm it up in the microwave for 1-2 minutes or in a pot on the stovetop until warmed through.

-This soup is also freezer friendly making it the ultimate meal prep dish!
-Allow your soup to cool down to room temperature before freezing.
-Once the soup has cooled down, pour the soup into freezer bags, mason jars or airtight glass containers in individual servings.
-You can store the soup in the freezer for up to two months.
+This Instant Pot Panera broccoli cheddar soup is definitely freezer-friendly!
+Allow it to cool down to room temperature before freezing.
+Once the soup has cooled down, pour the soup into freezer-safe Ziploc bags, mason jars or airtight glass containers.
+You can store the soup in the freezer for up to 2 months.

 More Instant Pot soup recipes